yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 When a message is received for forwarding, the node **must** make a decision as to which node to forward onto next.

-The node **must** evaluate each direct peering and determine which peering will take the message closest to the target destination coordinates.
-This is done by calculating the metric distance between the peer's coordinates and the target coordinates, selecting the peering which returns the shortest distance.
+The node **must** evaluate each direct peering and determine which peerings will take the message closer to the target destination coordinates.
+This is done by calculating the metric distance between the coordinates of each peer from the target coordinates and verifying if they are closer to the destination than the nodes own coordinates are.

 In order to prevent routing loops, a strict distance rule applies.
 A node **must not** forward traffic to any other node which is not closer to the destination coordinates in metric space.

+Where feasible, a node **should** forward traffic to the node that is closest.
+However, a node **may** wish to select a node which is closer but not necessarily closest in order to avoid poor-quality or congested links.

-Note that traffic destined for the current node will fail the distance rule, therefore in this scenario, the node **should** attempt to decrypt the message using its own keys and handle it as if it were destined for that node.
+Traffic destined for the current node will fail the distance rule, therefore in this scenario, the node **should** attempt to decrypt the message using its own keys and handle it as if it were destined for that node.
+Note that a node **must not** attempt to handle any traffic as if it is destined locally if the distance rule has not failed and a peer can take the traffic closer to its destination.

 If the above distance rule fails and decryption also fails, then it is safe to assert that the packet was not destined for that node and therefore **must**